Arab cuisine: Sauces

 Numerous recipes for sauces (sibagh) have survived from historic Arabic cookbooks.
-The 10th-century Kitab al-Tabikh written by Ibn Sayyar al-Warraq gives several recipes to be served with roasted fish, attributed to the various sources.
+The 10th-century Kitab al-Tabikh written by Ibn Sayyar al-Warraq gives several recipes to be served with roasted fish, attributed to various sources.

 To Ibrahim ibn al-Mahdi are credited two sibagh recipes, one prepared by adding rue, caraway, thyme, asafetida and cassia to the mustard sauce, and another made by mashing vinegar-soaked raisins with garlic, walnut, mustard, vinegar, and seasonings like asafetida and anise.

 From the seventh Abbasid caliph Al-Ma'mun's recipe collection comes a sibagh made with whey, walnut, garlic, olive oil and murri.

 There are similar recipes meant for poultry dishes prepared with seasonings like ginger, pomegranate, spikenard, and cloves.

 A surviving poem about sibagh is attributed to Caliph Al-Mu'tamid:

 The concept of sibagh is so subtle that none but the wise its depths may sound.

 Walnut and garlic with yogurt whey are the most you may need for it.

 Or make it with vinegar, mahrut, and coriander.
 But with anjudhan it will be even better.

 If not, then mustard and garlic mixed with anjudhan and onion, equal parts, will make your relish.

 Or with just vinegar and onion eat your fish and it will still be a tasty dish.

 Sweets

-Described as the "food of kings" and "supreme judge of all sweets", lauzinaj was an almond-based confection that had entered medieval European cuisine by the 13th-century from Andalusian influence, returning Crusaders and Latin translations of cookery books.
+Described as the "food of kings" and "supreme judge of all sweets", lauzinaj was an almond-based confection that had entered medieval European cuisine by the 13th century from Andalusian influence, returning Crusaders and Latin translations of cookery books.
 There are two versions of the dish known from medieval texts: